Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 plt.title('Weight versus age');

-Another, related way to look at data like this is called a box plot, which represents summary statistics for the values in each group.
+Another, related way to look at data like this is called a box plot, which shows summary statistics of the values in each group.
+Seaborn provides a function that makes box plots – we can call it like this:

 sns.boxplot(x='AGE', y='WTKG3', data=data, whis=10)